opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 curl 'https://documentation-resources.opendatasoft.com/api/v2/catalog/datasets/doc-geonames-cities-5000/records?select=name'
 ```

-Any field name from a dataset can be used as [field literal](#field-literal) in query parameters.
+Any field name from a dataset can be used as a [field literal](#field-literal) in query parameters.

 <aside>
 If a field name contains only numbers or is a keyword, it must be enclosed in back-quotes.